DCDoncaster/BillingSystem/README.md

     * email: a string representing the customers email address in full
     * password: a string with a user defined password of up to 45 characters
     * fullname: first and last name of the user
-    * lastreading: provided as a whole number integer - this will trigger an update of the reading held on the customers file and also update their account balance.
+    * lastreading: provided as a whole number integer - this will trigger an update of the reading held on the customers file and also update their account balance.The customer will also receive a text message if we hold a number on file for them to confirm their up to date balance
+    * phonenumber: provided as a string

 * /user/delete/id - **DELETE**
   * Accepts customers email as a JSON object and if this matches the one on the file and the customers outstanding balance is equal to or under £5 will delete the customers account permanently.